mizosoft/mizosoft.github.io/about.md

 permalink: /about/
 ---

-Hey there, I'm Moataz, just another decaying lump of flesh dwelling somewhere in the Middle East, who's trying to find meaning in this absurd thing we call life.
+Hey there!
+I'm Moataz, just another decaying lump of flesh dwelling somewhere in the Middle East, desperately trying to find meaning in this absurd, totally indifferent thing we call life.

 I originally intended for this to be my dream journal, but I've decided to write on other matters of interest, including but not limited to: programming & tech, philosophy, psychology and perhaps movies.